matomo-org/developer-documentation/docs/content-tracking.md

 ```

 ### How do we detect the content name?
 The content name represents a content block which will help you in the Piwik UI to easily identify a specific block.
+A content name groups different content pieces together.
+For instance while a content name could be "My Product 1" there could be many different content pieces to exactly know which content was displayed and interacted with.
+For example "Buy now", "Click here to buy", "/image.png".

-* The simplest scenario is that you provide us an HTML attribute `data-content-name` with a value anywhere within a content block or in a content block element itself.
+* The simplest scenario is to provide an HTML attribute `data-content-name` with a value anywhere within a content block or in the content block element itself.
-* If there is no such element we will use the value of the content piece in case there is one (if !== Unknown).
+* If there is no such attribute we will use the value of the content piece in case there is one (if !== Unknown).
-  * A content piece will be usually detected automatically in case the content piece is an image, video or audio element.
   * If content piece is a URL that is identical to the current domain of the website we will remove the domain from the URL
-* If we do not find a name we will look for a `title` attribute in the content block element.
+* If we do not find a value for content piece we will look for a `title` attribute in the content block element.
 * If we do not find a name we will look for a `title` attribute in the content piece element.
 * If we do not find a name we will look for a `title` attribute in the content target element.
 * If we do not find a name we will fall back to "Unknown"

+Detecting the name automatically based on a title or a content piece can result in many different content names.
+Once more we recommend to specify a name via the `data-content-name` attribute.

 Examples:
 ```